UGerhards/rsyslog/doc/source/reference/parameters/ommongodb-template.rst

 you need to select fields names based on the lumberjack schema.
 If you just want to use a subset of the fields, but with lumberjack names, you can look up the mapping in the default template.
-For example, the lumberjack field "level" contains the rsyslog property "syslogpriority-text".
+For example, the lumberjack field "level" contains the rsyslog property "syslogpriority-text" rendered in uppercase.

 Module usage
 ------------